andriy-neborak/py-file2source/README.md

 `-a` - data will be appended to the output file

-`-t "const uint8_t"` - specifies arrays data type (same type for each input file), by default, type is `const unsigned char`.
+`-t "const uint8_t"` - specifies arrays data type (same type for each input file), by default, type is `const unsigned char`

+`-ds` - array size macros will be added.

 **Note:** Use quotes if data type consist of several words.